New Anglers

 • Bright day + clear water: Light-coloured lures that mimic natural patterns.

-• Bright day + stained water: Bright and unnatural colours such as pink, chartreuse, and glow
+• Bright day + stained water: Bright and unnatural colours such as pink, chartreuse, and glow.

 • Cloudy sky + decent to murky water: Use dark colours such as goby or smoke and green to sandy green.